San Enrique, Iloilo: Pre-dominant Religion

-To this day, Catholicism implanted by the early Spanish missionaries remains the dominant religion of San Enriquenhons.
-More than ninety percent of the population are Catholics and there are no reliable statistical indications that their number would lessen in the future.
+To this day, Catholicism implanted by the early Spanish missionaries remains as the dominant religion of San Enriquenhons.
+More than ninety percent of the populations are Catholics and there are no reliable statistical indications that their number would lessen in the future.

 Their faith went through difficult and trying times.
-After the war, there was a revival and renewal of commitment to the faith of their forebears as shown by the emergence of different organizations and councils that like in the past combined the zeal of worship with the energies of civility.
+After the war there was a revival and renewal of commitment to the faith of their forebears as shown by the emergence of different organizations and councils that like in the past combined the zeal of worship with the energies of civility.

 Modern evangelizing techniques have largely superseded the role of Catechism in strengthening the faith of the people.
-Whether it is the imposing majority of Catholic rituals or the real inspiration of its doctrine that drives throngs of churchgoers during Sunday masses and Lenten services, the high place of Catholicism in their hearts and minds can be safely assured.
+Whether it is the imposing majority of Catholic rituals or then real inspiration of its doctrine that drives throngs of church goers during Sunday masses and Lenten services, the high place of Catholicism in their hearts and mind can be safely assured.

 The American Era

 The American occupation of the islands brought numerous changes in the course of the history of San Enrique.
 The title of Capitan was changed to Presidente, to suggest a civilian tone to marshal government.
 The first elected Presidente in 1902 was Quiterio Paez, whose term was cut short when he died a year after.
-But the growing clamor among Filipino national leaders for immediate independence forced the American civil administration to fuse towns into municipal districts in preparation for the election of deputies to the Philippine Assembly in 1907.
+But the growing clamour among Filipino national leaders for immediate independence forced the American civil administration to fuse towns into municipal districts in preparation for the election of deputies to the Philippine Assembly in 1907.
 San Enrique was fused with Passi along with Dueñas and Calinog.
 However, the creation of an all Filipino legislature as provided by the Jones Law of 1916, gave way for individual towns, to break away from the fusion and regain their original townhood.
-Dueňas regained her independence in 1916 and Calinog followed in 1921.
-San Enrique, whether for lack of hindsight or mere complacency, remained content with the status of arrabal or suburb of Passi for more than five decades in anticipation of a new leader who would provide the impetus for writing another chapter of its contemporary history.
+Dueñas regained her independence in 1916 and Calinog followed in 1921.
+San Enrique, whether for lack of hindsight or mere complacency, remained contented with the status of arrabal or suburb of Passi for more than five decades in anticipation of a new leader who would provide the impetus for writing another chapter of its contemporary history.